 Introduction to Macroeconomics is a survey course that builds on the topics covered and skills developed in ECON101 (Microeconomics) in order to present a complete picture of the economy.
 Macroeconomics shows how consumers and markets fit into the overall or aggregated economy and provides a framework to assess government policies.
 Key topics covered will include economic cycles (growth and recession), economic indicators and measures and interest rates and money supply.

 This course is a study of the concepts and technology trends essential to office productivity applications.
-Students will explore the principles, practices, features, and functions of the word processing application in the Microsoft Office 2010 Suite.
+Students will explore the principles, practices, features, and functions of the word processing application in the Microsoft Office 2013 Suite.
 The course will be taught with a mixture of analytical methods and practical exercises.
-Students will use Microsoft Word to create and format documents; and use lists, themes, mail merge, watermarks, templates, graphics, navigation tools, tables, charts, citations and bibliographies.
-Students will also be introduced to the features and capabilities of PowerPoint, the presentation application in the Microsoft Office Suite.
-This course uses the Microsoft Official Academic Course textbook that is aligned with Microsoft’s Exam--Using Microsoft Office Word 2010.
-The book meets the topical requirements for the Microsoft Office Specialist (MOS): Microsoft Office Word 2010 Certification; and contains a six month trial of Microsoft Office.
+Students will use Microsoft Word to create and format documents; and use lists, themes, mail merge, watermarks, templates, graphics, navigation tools, tables, charts, citations and bibliographies This course uses the Discover Office 2013 Comprehensive Online courseware that does not require installations on individual computers.
+Students will participate in an engaging learning experience that aligns with Microsoft’s Exam.
+The course content maps to the Microsoft Office Specialist (MOS): Microsoft Office Word 2013 Certification.

 This course is designed to provide a solid foundation for undergraduate study in the online environment.
 Students will be introduced to the tools and resources available in the online classroom and campus.
 Students will be introduced to online research, formatting, and citation styles.
 APUS policy and procedure is addressed.
 There is an emphasis on communication to assist students in the transition to the online environment.